frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 Given the social conditions of that age, the servant would hardly expect praise for carrying out orders.
-Our Lord applies this reality to the supernatural life.

-"You also, when you have done all that is commanded, say, 'We are unworthy servants; we have only done what was our duty.'"
+Our Lord applies this reality to the supernatural life: "You also, when you have done all that is commanded, say, 'We are unworthy servants; we have only done what was our duty.'"

 It would be a mistake to think that Our Lord approves of the arbitrary manner of the master in this illustration.